Do you know when your dog is stressed out or uncomfortable?

-Some canines will become very “sucky” or needy when they are stressed.
-This can include following their pet parent at a close distance or jumping up onto their laps.
+Some canines will become very pushy or needy when they are stressed.
+This can include following their pet parent at a close distance, jumping up onto their laps or nudging their arms.

 Shaking and Panting:

-Excessive shaking and panting (not after exercise) is not normal and is usually a good indication that your pet is experiencing some turmoil.
+Excessive panting (not just after exercise) and shaking is not normal and is usually a good indication that your pet is experiencing some turmoil.
 This is common in dogs that are afraid of fireworks or other loud noises.

 Excessive Licking or Chewing: